 Agenda: The agenda is the primary source for parent/teacher communications.
-A parent or guardian must sign the agenda nightly, including Friday's, holidays and days absent.
+A parent or guardian must sign the agenda nightly, including Fridays, holidays, and days absent.
 Students will be provided an agenda but will have to purchase a new one for \$4.00 should theirs be lost or damaged.
 The agenda will be maintained in the original context (i.e., no pages torn out, folded back, or spiral binding removed).
+The agenda should be in class by 8:15 a.m. or an infraction will be issued.